Exploring Freud's Theory Of Id, Ego, And Superego

 Consider a newborn.
 If the baby is hungry, it will often cry until it is fed.
 If it is ill or uncomfortable, it might cry until it feels better.
 Although this aspect may develop in infancy, Freud believed the id follows all individuals through life, including adulthood.
 It may be responsible for aggression and selfish desires.

-Freud suggested that the id operates on primary process thinking, which seeks to have its basic urges satisfied immediately without considering reality or moral values.
+Freud suggested that the pleasure principle of the id operates through primary process thinking, which seeks to have its basic urges satisfied immediately without considering reality or moral values.
 In contrast, the ego, another component of personality, is influenced by the external world and utilizes secondary process thinking to balance the id's impulses with social and moral constraints.

 Freud said, "naturally, the id knows no values, no good and evil, no morality.
 The economic, or, if you prefer, the quantitative factor, which is so closely bound up with the pleasure, dominates all its processes."